tsubasakong/mcp-hfspace/README.md

 Supply a list of HuggingFace spaces in the arguments. mcp-hfspace will find the most appropriate endpoint and automatically configure for usage.
 An example `claude_desktop_config.json` is supplied [below.](#installation)

 It is recommended to set a Working Directory for handling upload and download of images and other file-based content.
 Specify either the `--work-dir=/your_directory` argument or `MCP_HF_WORK_DIR` environment variable.

-By default the current working directory is used by default which for Claude on Windows is `\users\<username>\AppData\Roaming\Claude\<version.number\` and on MacOS is `TODO`.
+By default the current working directory is used for file upload/download.

+By default, on Windows this is read/write folder at `\users\<username>\AppData\Roaming\Claude\<version.number\` and on MacOS is the root: `/`.

 To use private spaces, supply your Hugging Face Token with either the  `--hf-token=hf_...` argument or `HF_TOKEN` environment variable.